trungit03/Text-Classification/README.md

-# Text Classification Using Multinaltional Naive Bayes and KNN
+# Text Classification Using Multinational Naive Bayes and KNN